 C. When a series is played on the computer, the one with the computer must send the other manager all necessary files (game files, box scores, subsets, etc.) within 24 hours of the final game.
 The receiving manager determines which files he wants sent to him.
 The receiving team should then acknowledge receipt of the files.
 If the computer used belongs to neither team, both managers are responsible for obtaining their own files from the computer.

-D. Instructions (or arrangements) for all games that cannot be played face to face or via netplay must be sent out by July 31st.
+D. Instructions (or arrangements) for all games that cannot be played face to face or via the internet must be sent out by July 31st.

 E. Final Stats must be submitted to the Commissioner and the Webmaster by midnight on the Friday after Thanksgiving.
 For pitchers, the following stats must be submitted: games, games started, complete games, shutouts, innings pitched, hits allowed, runs allowed, earned runs allowed, walks, strikeouts, home runs allowed, wins, losses, saves, errors, and earned run average.
 For non-pitchers, the following stats must be submitted: games, at bats, runs scored, hits, runs batted in, doubles, triples, home runs, walks, strikeouts, errors, stolen bases, times caught stealing, times hit by pitch, and batting average.
 The season's final stats must also include a breakdown of the team's won-lost records against all other teams.